andrewringler/git-annex-turtle/developer-notes.md

  * what should we do when switching branches? should probably hide badge icons when switching to the git-annex branch, when switching to other branches, like views, it is probably OK to re-calculate all badges?
  * don't allow nested repositories watching, git-annex probably doesn't allow this anyway, but who knows what this would do to our database!
  * after a git annex get if we already have an item highlighted the Finder thumb preview doesn't update? possible to do that? or is there just a delay?
+ * running git-annex-turtle from XCode in debug mode uses and registers finder sync extensions at ~/Library/Developer/Xcode/DerivedData/, but production app installed to /Applications/git-annex-turtle.app wants to use the finder sync extension in the .app bundle.
+This creates errors on launch.
+Perhaps the production Finder sync extension needs a different name, so they don't collide?
+Cleanup of the debug extension is difficult since involves removing the extension using `pluginkit -m -v -i com.andrewringler.git-annex-mac.git-annex-finder` to find the path of the extension we are using, removing that extension with pluginkit -r <full path>, then rebooting

 ## Not greats, should fix & UX issues
  * PDF icons are super large, compress when exporting from Illustrator?
  * even though all of the icons are scalable PDFs XCode is not scaling them, even with “preserve vector data” checked.
 Maybe this checkbox still does not work in all cases.